nrwl/nx/packages/react/docs/storybook-configuration-examples.md

 This generator will set up Storybook for your **React** project.
 You can also use this generator to generate Storybook configuration for your **Next.js** project.
+By default, starting Nx 16, Storybook v7 is used.

 ```bash
 nx g @nx/react:storybook-configuration project-name